Bioinformatics-courses/BIF-824-High-Throughput-Sequencing/quality_checks/README.md

 This is an important metric to pay attention to - low numbers are what you want to see e.g. 0.1/0.1.
 Phasing is the rate at which individual molecules in a cluster become out of sync with each other, with some falling behind (phasing), and others jumping ahead (pre-phasing).
 The value given is the percentage of true signal being lost in each cycle, so after 150 cycles 15% of the data is now noise.
 Phasing is why long-reads are difficult!

 >>> Download data sets

-We will download 4 fastq files of 1000 genomes data sets using the link below https://www.ebi.ac.uk/ena/browser/view/PRJEB3366 https://www.ebi.ac.uk/biostudies/arrayexpress/studies/E-GEUV-1 https://github.com/nellore/rail/blob/master/eval/E-GEUV-3.sdrf.txt
+We will download 4 fastq files of 1000 genomes data sets using the link below: https://www.ebi.ac.uk/ena/browser/view/PRJEB3366 https://www.ebi.ac.uk/biostudies/arrayexpress/studies/E-GEUV-1 https://github.com/nellore/rail/blob/master/eval/E-GEUV-3.sdrf.txt